Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Foundations

 James L. McClelland is Professor of Psychology and Director of the Center for Mind, Brain, and Computation at Stanford University.
 He is the coauthor of

 16: The Programmable Blackboard Model of Reading

-1987.
-"The Programmable Blackboard Model of Reading", Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Psychological and Biological Models, James L. McClelland, David E. Rumelhart, PDP Research Group
+1986.
+"The Programmable Blackboard Model of Reading", Parallel Distributed Processing: Explorations in the Microstructure of Cognition: Foundations, David E. Rumelhart, James L. McClelland, PDP Research Group

 Download citation file: